coralogix/workshops/docs/otel/ecs-fargate/index.md

 source deploy-cf.sh
 ```

 ### Step 5: Launch Task

-Launch according to your standard procedure.
+Launch according to your standard procedure
-Ensure the security group can allow for port 5000 requests.
+Ensure the security group can allow for port 5000 requests

 The task creates the following containers:
 - Coralogix Python autogenerator
 - OpenTelemetry Collector

-The microservice container create a Python HTTP client and server that will generate spans and logs and send to Coralogix.
+The microservice container create a Python HTTP client and server that will generate spans and logs and send to Coralogix

 ### Step 6 - Study results in Coralogix portal